open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/Construction-Vessel.md

 The winch model calculates load depth by modelling the winch as a second order dynamic system.
 Vessel position is necessary to adjust load depth for heave motions.
 The model outputs load depth, motor speed and power consumption for use in the power plant FMU.

-A complete list of inputs and outputs are given in Table 3.
+Interface descriptions are given in Table 3 and Table 4.

 **Table 3:** *Winch model inputs and outputs (I/O).*